Free Bet Blackjack Strategy and Tips – How-to Guide

 The most optimal decisions when playing Free Bet Blackjack, regardless of the dealer’s card, would be:

-• Take free split of all available pairs except 5, 5.
-Pair of 5 must be doubled.
+• Take a free split of all available pairs except 5, 5.
+A pair of 5 must be doubled.

 • Take free doubling of all available hands.